kflores772/vendingmachine/README.md

 # Vending Machine
 A repository for all of the vending machine logic.
+The integrated folder contains code for the entire integrated project.